NHSLeadership/nightingale-2-0/README.md

    - Enable the subpages widget in the sidebar.
 Configuration works best if you select *use parent page as title*, *show subpages*, and *enable ul for subpages*
    - Create a top menu assigned to the Main Menu region and add your default homepage.
 You can add extra pages later.
 N.B. the top menu will only show top level links, it does not display any dropdowns for sub pages (hence the need for the subpages widget in sidebar)
    - Create a footer menu assigned to the Footer Links region and add at least one link.
 Again this is static links only, it has no dropdown functionality
+ - Userguide for theme customiser and options is available at https://digital.leadershipacademy.nhs.uk/digital-capabilities/websites/nightingale-theme-user-guide/

 ## Optional Settings
  - `Cookie Notice plugin` - This adds a cookie notice banner to your site.
 You can modify the text that displays, and